 Suzanne Johnson is the creator of an Emmy Award-winning webseries.
 She is currently a story lead for Pocket Gems’ Episode Interactive mobile gaming app.
 A former V.P. of Programming and Talent Development for ABC Daytime Television, she also wrote for All My Children and was a story consultant for Nickelodeon International.

-A Talk by Novelist Karen Bao
+A Talk by Young Adult Fiction Writer Karen Bao

 Karen Bao began writing her first novel, Dove Arising, at the age of seventeen.
 Dove Exiled is her second published novel.
 She graduated in May 2016 from Columbia University.

 Wednesday, October 19, 2016 • 7:30PM